-PE 114 Canoeing 1 s.l
+PE 114 Canoeing

 A course designed to instruct beginning-level techniques of canoeing.
 Students must be able to demonstrate swimming proficiency.
 Emphasis on paddle strokes, selection and use of equipment, safety, and survival techniques.
 Course meets at sites other than main campus.
 Students make their own transportation arrangements.
 Hours of class per week: 2.